moshloop/stateless-jenkins/README.md

 ## Stateless Jenkins

-Stateless jenkins is a dockerized configuration of jenkins that is intended to be 100% stateless. i.e. volume persistence is not required.
+Stateless jenkins is a batteries included dockerized configuration of jenkins that is intended to be 100% stateless. i.e. volume persistence is not required.

 ## Bootstrapping